 2013

-The long-term success of the family company, in its 4th generation at this time, were based on the ability to combine tradition and specialist competence with a joy of innovation, quality and a modern management style, as well as on the dedication of over 300 employees.
-More than 30 engineers and technicians worked in the research and development, construction, the calibration laboratory and quality assurance, and they contributed to securing the company for the future by way of a continual expansion of the product range to include innovative and profitable products.
+The long-standing success of the family-owned company, now in its fourth generation, is based on its ability to combine tradition and technical expertise with a spirit of innovation, high quality standards, and modern management.
+It is also driven by the dedicated commitment of more than 300 employees.
+Over 30 engineers and technicians work in research and development, design, calibration laboratories, and quality assurance, contributing to the company’s long-term success through the continuous expansion of the product portfolio with innovative and high-value products.

 2014